IfcOpenShell/IfcOpenShell/src/bonsai/docs/devs/hello_world.rst

 Because the API performs all the IFC manipulations to achieve a usecase, no further interaction is required in a typical native IFC authoring environment.
-For this reason, the BlenderBIM Add-on only interacts with the API for its authoring capabilities.
+For this reason, Bonsai only interacts with the API for its authoring capabilities.

 The code for IfcOpenShell's various systems can be found here: